A successful project starts with providing background information about your business and a thorough explanation of your project.

 Do Your Research

-The best tool that will help you to understand designers skills and experiences is a portfolio.
+A portfolio is the best tool to help you understand designers' skills and experiences.
 You can look for online portfolios on Instagram, Behance, Creativepool and many other platforms.

 Do their skills match up with what you have in mind?